Our mission is to build the capacity of the people of Lwala to advance their own comprehensive well-being.

 Education for All Children – EFAC provides scholarships, mentoring, and global connections to exceptional students in developing countries in order to encourage leadership, economic progress, cultural understanding, and a more peaceful world.
 Like KEF, EFAC selects several secondary students each year from Lwala to sponsor throughout secondary school and university.

-Harpeth Hall – Harpeth Hall is an independent, private all-girls college preparatory school for grades 5-12.
+Harpeth Hall – Harpeth Hall is an independent, private all-girls college preparatory school (grades 5-12) in Nashville, TN.
 Harpeth Hall is the primary funder of the Girls Uniform Project to provide school uniforms and sets of reusable sanitary towels to 1,200 girls in classes 6-8 in 13 local primary schools.

 Thistle Farms – Thistle Farms is a social enterprise in which women who have survived lives of prostitution, trafficking, addiction and life on the streets make, package, and market natural bath and body products to sell in over 200 retail outlets, including Whole Foods.
 The women’s sewing cooperative in Lwala sews the bags in which the Thistle Farms “survival kits” are packaged.